Rafael Tamames Fernández: Public education and advocacy

-Tamames regularly discusses artificial intelligence and digital transformation in Spanish media and at public events.
-In May 2025 he appeared on the public television programme La Aventura del Saber (La 2, RTVE) to explain potential applications and risks of AI.
+Tamames writes and speaks publicly on artificial intelligence and digital transformation, appearing regularly in Spanish media and at public events.
+In May 2025 he appeared on the public television programme La Aventura del Saber (La 2, RTVE) to explain the potential uses and risks of AI.
 On 9 January 2025 he delivered a public lecture at Fundación Telefónica in Madrid linked to his book La inteligencia artificial y tú.

-In his writings and talks Tamames advocates sustained technology education and argues—citing cross-country evidence—that higher rates of technology adoption correlate with lower unemployment and greater productivity.
-He develops this thesis in La inteligencia artificial y tú, which presents AI as a tool that can expand opportunities for workers who acquire new skills.
+He has also appeared as a lecturer in the New Media archive of the Universidad Francisco Marroquín.